New training programme for LMICs

 Learn about all the experts who have contributed to this learning programme by clicking here: Faculty COVID-19 ALIVE

-This modular training programme aims to provide essential support to intensive care personnel who wish to learn how to manage challenges induced by COVID-19 in LMICs.
+This modular training programme aimed to provide essential support to intensive care personnel who wish to learn how to manage challenges induced by COVID-19 in LMICs.

-The training programme includes three modules that open progressively, combining online self-study and recorded webinars.
-The online self-study includes video capsules and podcasts created with the support of dedicated international experts, followed by a recorded webinar at the end of each module, where the module highlights are further deepened through moderated round tables, problem-based and situational learning.
-The training programme includes:
+The training programme included three modules that opened progressively, combining online self-study and recorded webinars.
+The online self-study included video capsules and podcasts created with the support of dedicated international experts, followed by a recorded webinar at the end of each module, where the module highlights were further deepened through moderated round tables, problem-based and situational learning.
+The training programme included:

 MODULE 1